eBay/restcommander/README.md

 ####Motivation:

 REST API (HTTP GET/POST/PUT/DELETE) has become the dominant approach in current platform and services.
-However, efficient REST calls to multiple nodes in parallel with node-specific requests and aggregated response analysis are still challenging.
+However, efficient REST calls to multiple servers in parallel with server-specific requests and aggregated response analysis are still challenging.

 ####Problem Statement:

 Design and implement a user friendly and generic REST client able to conduct efficient REST calls to a large amount of nodes in parallel with uniform or node-specific requests and aggregated response analysis.

-####Current SLA:
-* Measured from superman running a single server
-* 1000 servers request and all responses obtained in 7 seconds
-* 10,000 servers request and all responses obtained in 48 seconds
-* 20,000 servers request and all responses obtained in 70 seconds

 ####Impact

 * Improve REST call efficiency by 100%-5000% with 3-15000 target nodes in parallel, compared to single server POSTMAN or sequential executed none-generic shell scripts.
-* Enable any uniform or server-specific REST (GET/POST/PUT/DELETE) calls to nodes for periodical monitoring and configuration pushes in a simple UI with fast and reliable with responses aggregation.
+* Enable any uniform or server-specific REST (GET/POST/PUT/DELETE) calls to servers for periodical monitoring and configuration pushes in a simple UI with fast and reliable with responses aggregation.
 Automate tens of thousands of server's management and software pool management.
-* **Innovation**: After reviewing related work, we are not aware of any existing publication or open source software did the same thing.
+* **Innovation**: After throughly reviewing related work of Postman, Apache Bench,  Typhoeus and many other publication or tools, we are not aware of any existing ones are able to achieve the same speed, scale and functionality of generic response aggregation.